CAVEconnectome/AnnotationFrameworkInfoService/README.md

 The flask admin UI elements for editing these tables are available now in the sticky_auth version of the middle_auth deployment at
 DOMAIN/sticky_auth/flask_admin/.

+If you are migrating to 4.0, you should first export your data and injest it into an upgraded version of auth.
+Then you should upgrade all your services to the new version of middle_auth_client to use the data on auth.
+Then you should upgrade the info service to drop this functionality from the info service.

+If you are starting anew and don't have any data in the table_mapping and permission_group tables you can safely just deploy this service with no data.